-Today as we celebrate more than 100 years of Santa Rosa Junior College, the SRJC Multicultural Museum endures as one of the many gems of SRJC, contributing to the creative, aesthetic, and cultural development of our diverse community.
+Today as we celebrate nearly 85 years at the Santa Rosa Junior College, the SRJC Multicultural Museum endures as one of the many gems of SRJC, contributing to the creative, aesthetic, and cultural development of our diverse community.
 Over 90% of our collections are donated by generous community members like you.

 Pictured on the right, Genevieve Allen Aguilar (seated - Elsie Allen's daughter), with son and daughter-in-law Ron and Zandra Aguilar, the donors of the Elsie Allen Pomo Basket Collection.